Obstetrics, Gynaecology and Newborn Health

 The University of Melbourne is a globally engaged, comprehensive, research-intensive university uniquely positioned to respond to the major social, economic and environmental challenges of our time.

-The University Department of Obstetrics and Gynaecology is responsible for teaching Obstetrics, Gynaecology and Neonatal Paediatrics, to MD medical students.
-Currently, each year approximately 350 medical students spend 8 weeks (across 4 rotations) attached to the Department during the third year of their medical course.
-In addition, there are graduate research students pursuing full-time or part-time research through the Department.
-These include Honours, Master of Biomedical Sciences and Doctor of Philosophy students.
-In Quarter 3 of 2021, there were approximately 30 graduate research students enrolled in the Department undertaking their PhD, including 5 under examination.
+The Department of Obstetrics and Gynaecology and Newborn Health is responsible for teaching Obstetrics, Gynaecology and Neonatal Paediatrics to MD medical students.
+Each year, approximately 350 medical students spend six weeks (across four rotations) attached to the Department during the third year of their medical course.

 -